-However, the works are not located within a CNMA or CQA, and works will also be completed over 18 nights on a rolling programme, with the aim being to complete the noisiest works by 23:00.
-In addition, considering the likely sources of noise and vibration, the distance from the point of generation to NSRs, the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
+However, the works are not located within a CNMA or CQA, and works will also be completed over 12 days, with the aim being to complete the noisiest works by 23:00.
+In addition, the proximity of road space suggests that residents have a degree of tolerance to noise and disturbance.
+Considering the likely sources of noise and vibration, the distance from the point of generation to NSRs, the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, it is unlikely that noise and vibration associated with the works will lead to significant impacts, disruption and/or complaints.
 The proposed scheme is therefore anticipated to result in temporary minor adverse noise impacts.